-Australia vs India first T20I: Yuzvendra Chahal replaces Ravindra Jadeja as concussion substitute
+First T20I: All you need to know about Ravindra Jadeja-Yuzvendra Chahal concussion substitution

 India had to bring in Yuzvendra Chahal as a replacement for Ravindra Jadeja during the first T20I match against Australia in Canberra on Friday, invoking the concussion protocols in place from the International Cricket Council.

-With India batting first, all-rounder Jadeja had smashed 44 runs from just 23 balls to help India to reach 161/7 in the opening T20 clash of the series at Manuka Oval on Friday.
+With India batting first, all-rounder Jadeja had smashed 44 runs from just 23 balls to help the visitors reach 161/7 in the opening T20 clash of the series at Manuka Oval on Friday.

 Jadeja came to the crease with India struggling to post a competitive total and appeared to strain his hamstring when he was on 18.